 Doctoral candidate Henri Pauna successfully defended his dissertation on the topic of ”Electric arc characterization and furnace process monitoring with optical emission spectroscopy and image analysis”.
 The study revealed, through industrial scale test campaigns, that Optical Emission Spectroscopy can also be used for analyzing slag content.
+This so called online slag analysis is vital for new developments in EAF steelmaking.
 Information about slag composition is important for analyzing the quality of steel, as well as the efficiency of the process.
 In a long run, Luxmet’s goal is to develop a new feature for the ArcSpec system to optimize the metallurgical processes based on real-time slag analysis.

 The measurements for the dissertation were performed as part of the EU funded OSCANEAF project (On-line Slag Composition Analysis for Electric Arc Furnaces), in which Luxmet was also included.
 The goal of the project was to develop a continuous measurement system for EAF slag component analysis.
 Luxmet had an important role in the project as it is an expert in optical emission spectroscopy for industrial processes.